ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/sharding/overview.markdown

 ﻿# Sharding: Overview

-* **Sharding** is the distribution of a database's content between autonomous **Shards**.
+* **Sharding**, supported by RavenDB from version 6.0 and on, is the distribution of a database's content between autonomous **Shards**.
-  It is supported by RavenDB 6.0 and on.

-* In most cases, sharding is implemented to allow efficient usage and management of exceptionally large databases (i.e. of a 10 terrabytes database).
+* In most cases, sharding is implemented to allow efficient usage and management of exceptionally large databases (i.e. a 10 terrabytes DB).

-* Sharding is managed solely by RavenDB server.
-No special adaptation is required from clients when accessing a sharding-capable server or a sharded database.
+* Sharding is managed by RavenDB server, no special adaptation is required from clients when accessing a sharding-capable server or a sharded database.
     * The client API is **unchanged** under a sharded database.
     * Particular modifications in RavenDB features under a sharded database are documented in detail in feature-specific articles.

-* Each [Shard](../sharding/overview#shards) hosts and manages a **unique subset** of the database content.
+* Each [Shard](../sharding/overview#shards) hosts and manages
+  a **unique subset** of the database content.
   Documents are sorted between shards by their **document ID**.

 * Each RavenDB shard is hosted by at least one cluster node.
-  Shards can be replicated over miultiple nodes to increase their accessability.
+  Shards can be replicated over multiple nodes to increase data accessibility.

 ---